Sparoair-2 (under F4D-1 Skyray)

 The Sparoair were a family of small, air-launched sounding rockets developed by the USNavy.
 They used Sparrow motors as the first stage and second tandem mounted Sparrow as a second stage or later a more powerful second stage.

-Sparoair-1 used discarded Sparrow motors, which were deemed unsafe to be fired directly from a manned airplane.
+Sparoair-1 used discarded Sparrow motors, which were deemed unsafe to be fired directly from a crewed airplane.
 Therefore the vehicle was dropped and after 5 seconds ignited.
 It could carry 18 kg to a height of 160 km.
 F-3H Cougar or F4D-1 Skyray aircraft were used to launch these rockets.
 About 60 vehicles were launched until 1963.
 Problems to ignite the rocket led to the replacement with the Sparoair-2.

 Sparoair-2 was essentially the same, but used motors, that were safe to be launched directly from the aircrafts launching rail.
 This allowed for simpler, more reliable igniters.